-The status panel at the right side of the dialog box shows for the currently selected protein:
+The status panel at the right side of the dialog box shows:

-- Name of protein - The size, mass, and pl - N- and C- terminal residues - The total file size and number of sequences (chains) - The size of the current file as percentage of maximum file size. - The bottom left box will be green when the file is less than 80% of capacity, and will then turn red, to warn you that you cannot save many more sequences.
-The maximum file size is 512 kByte or 1000 sequences, whichever limit is reached first.
+- Name of currently select sequence - The size, mass, and pl of the currently selected protein - N- and C- terminal residues - The total file size and number of sequences - The size of the current file as percentage of maximum file size. - The bottom left box will be green when the file is less than 80% full, and will then turn red, to warn you that you cannot save many more sequences.
+The maximum file size is 512 kByte or 250 sequences, whichever limit is reached first.